 There are solutions, notably the social start-up Helpusgreen founded by Ankit Agarwal and Karan Rastogi.
 They are using a process coined ‘flowercycling’ to reduce the extortionate amount of flower waste that enters the Ganges per year.
 The process involves collection from local temples and mosques, drying the flowers to mix with natural resins and oils, and crafting them into organic fertilizer and incense sticks.
 HelpUsGreen cites that their work prevents 17,000 pounds of waste flowers and 200 pounds of toxic chemicals from reaching the waterway daily.

 The creation of HelpUsGreen’s products is done by rural women, 138 of them.
 Their employment supports their family and helps mitigate the cyclical nature of rural impoverishment.
-The images below are from days spent at their flowercycling factory on the outskirts of the city.
+The images above are from days spent at their flowercycling factory on the outskirts of the city.